 Holetown has the perfect mix of history with modern day living; with a beautiful white sandy beach, the tranquil and calm Caribbean Sea, both of which are timeless.
-Then you have some excellent world famous restaurants, with exquisite cuisine, giving you some once in a lifetime dining experiences.
-All this nestles neatly in a back drop of green hills and a historic town with narrow streets and relics from by gone years.
+Then you have some excellent world-famous restaurants, with exquisite cuisine, giving you some once in a lifetime dining experiences.
+All this nestles neatly in a backdrop of green hills and a historic town with narrow streets and relics from past years.

 There is also an interesting memorial to celebrate 300 years since the first settlers arrived in Holetown, which was erected in 1905 and the people of Holetown had a huge party to celebrate.
 However, somebody made a huge mistake as the 300 year anniversary was actually in 1927, so when the 350th anniversary came around in 1977, a new plaque was erected.
 This is all built on the site of what was the old James Fort, and some of the iron cannons are still in position.

-Holetown is located on the west coast of Barbados and has the main west coast road running through it with luxury hotels, restaurants, and duty free shopping can be found at the Sunset Crest shopping centres.
-There is also the Chattel House village complex with many quaint boutiques selling designer clothes, tourist souvenirs and luxury items.
+Holetown is located on the west coast of Barbados and has the west coast road running through it with luxury hotels, restaurants, and duty-free shopping can be found at the Sunset Crest shopping centers.
+There is also the Chattel House village complex with many quaint boutiques selling designer clothes, tourist souvenirs, and luxury items.

-Further up the coast just past Holetown you will find Folkestone Marine Park, which is excellent for snorkelling, diving or a trip in a glass bottom boat for a glimpse of some beautiful marine life.
-They also have a visitor centre with educational displays on the reef in that area.
+Further up the coast just past Holetown, you will find Folkestone Marine Park, which is excellent for snorkeling, diving or a trip in a glass bottom boat for a glimpse of some beautiful marine life.
+They also have a visitor center with educational displays on the reef in that area.
 Please read our article below on Folkestone Marine Park.

-Also in the Holetown area you will find the Portvale Sugar Museum, which pays tribute the most important export in Barbados’ history.
-For full description of the sugar museum please see our article below.
+Also in the Holetown area, you will find the Portvale Sugar Museum, which pays tribute to the most critical export in Barbados’ history.
+For a full description of the sugar museum, please see our article below.

-So if you are looking for a good place to eat, shop, and some great places to stay or if you just want to enjoy some history and culture, then Holetown is the place to visit.
+So if you are looking for an excellent place to eat, shop, and some great places to stay or if you want to enjoy some history and culture, then Holetown is the place to visit.